GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 # Code blocks

-Highlighting code blocks is similar to making notes or todos.
+Creating code blocks is similar to making notes or todos.
 Instead of `{note}` you need to use `{code-block}` and then the name of the language which the code should be colored by.
 For example for json, you would use:

 ::::{code-block} md
 :::{code-block} json